graphql/graphql-http/implementations/pioneer/README.md

       ```json
       {
+        "statusText": "Bad Request",
         "status": 400,
-        "statusText": "Bad Request",
         "headers": {
-          "connection": "close",
+          "date": "<timestamp>",
+          "content-type": "application/json; charset=utf-8",
           "content-length": "95",
-          "content-type": "application/json; charset=utf-8",
-          "date": "<timestamp>"
+          "connection": "close"
         },
         "body": {
           "errors": [
             {
+              "path": [],
-              "message": "Operation of this type is not allowed and has been blocked",
+              "message": "Operation of this type is not allowed and has been blocked"
-              "path": []
             }
           ]
         }